OrchardCMS/OrchardCore/src/docs/reference/core/Shells/README.md

 ## Azure Shells Configuration Provider

-The Azure Shells Configuration provider uses an Azure Blob Storage Container to store the `tenants.json` and related tenant `appsettings.json` files in a similar hierachy to that of the default `App_Data` configuration.
+The Azure Shells Configuration provider uses an Azure Blob Storage Container to store the `tenants.json` and related tenant `appsettings.json` files in a similar heirachy to that of the default `App_Data` configuration.

 The root of the Azure Blob Container includes a `tenants.json` file, and optionally can include a `appsettings.json` file.

-Each shell, or tenant has a directory under the `Sites` folder, named for the tenant, with an individual `appsettings.json file.
+Each shell, or tenant has a directory under the `Sites` folder, named for the tenant, with an individual `appsettings.json` file.

-The hierachy is seperated into single files, and is useful if you need to manage the tenants `appsettings.json` independently from Orchard Core
+The heirachy is seperated into single files, and is useful if you need to manage the tenants `appsettings.json` independently from Orchard Core.
-For example, you may prefer to provide Azure Blob Storage keys for each tenant for the Azure Media Storage feature.
+For example, you may prefer to provide different Azure Blob Storage keys, for each tenant when using the Azure Media Storage feature.

 The Azure Shells Configuration supports a root `appsettings.json` and `appsettings.Environment.json` file.